importsource/onetest/README.md

 ```java
 oneTest.stop();
 ```
-Autimately stop by default in OneTest.
+Automately stop by default in OneTest.